Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Central functor

 is monoidal, where the left side carries the monoidal structure.
 This will endow $\scrP_C$ with the structure of a braided monoidal category (but we will not check explicitly that it is symmetric).
 To get the braiding, we extend the map into two commutative triangles in $\mathrm{Cat}_\infty$:

 where the vertical arrows are the pullbacks to the obvious strata of $(\mathrm{Spd}C)^2$ given by the diagonal and its complement, and the middle map is induced by the fusion correspondence The vertical maps are clearly monoidal and the upper one is fully faithful by \cite[Proposition VI.9.3]{FS21}, so it suffices to see that the upper diagonal map is monoidal.
-Indeed, the loop groups $L_{C^2}^+G$ and $L_{C^2}G$ naturally factor into a product away from the diagonal, so we get an induced map $\scrH_C^\otimes \times \scrH_C^\otimes \leftarrow \scrH_{C^2}^{\otimes,\neq} $ of functors $\mathrm{Assoc}^\otimes \to \mathrm{Corr}^\otimes(\mathrm{vSt})$ regarded as a correspondence to the left by functoriality of endomorphisms objects.
+Indeed, the loop groups $L_{C^2}^+G$ and $L_{C^2}G$ naturally factor into a product away from the diagonal, so we get an induced map $\scrH_C^\otimes \times \scrH_C^\otimes \leftarrow \scrH_{C^2}^{\otimes,\neq} $ of functors $\mathrm{Assoc}^\otimes \to \mathrm{Corr}^\otimes(\mathrm{vSt})$ regarded as a correspondence to the left by functoriality of endomorphism objects.
+We note here that the discussion in \Cref{lem_ula_conv} on the monoidal structure of the adjunction between base change and the forgetful functor implies that for any associative algebra $A$ in $\mathrm{Corr}(\mathrm{vSt}_{C^2})$, e.g., $\scrH_C^\otimes \times \scrH_C^\otimes$, the natural map $A\to A_{\neq}$ is a morphism of associative algebra.
+Indeed, the unit of the adjunction is lax-symmetric monoidal for general reasons.
+Here, $A_{\neq}$ denotes the restriction of $A$ to the complement of the diagonal, but seen as an object over $C^2$.
 This yields our desired monoidal map upon applying $\scrD^\otimes$ and restricting to the monoidal subcategories of perverse sheaves. \end{proof}

 For the reader's convenience, let us explain more informally what is happening in the above proof.
 Let $\alpha \colon \langle n \rangle \to \langle m \rangle$ be a $1$-morphism in $\mathrm{Assoc}^\otimes$.
 Notice that we have a composition of two correspondences, namely the fusion and the diagonal ones: